COVID-19. Alert Level 4. Essential Services in Shutdown

 Carpets need to be vacuumed cleaned once a week and more often in areas of heavy traffic.
-Frequent vacuuming prolongs the life of your carpets by preventing a buildup of gritty particles that can cut carpets fibers.
-Every few weeks, take a little extra time and use your crevice tool for cleaning around baseboards and radiators and in other hard-to-reach places.
+Frequent vacuuming prolongs the life of your carpets.
+Generally, by preventing a buildup of gritty particles that can cut carpets fibers.
+Every few weeks, take a little extra time and use your crevice tool for cleaning around baseboards and radiators.
+As well as hard to reach places.

-Odors are one thing — spots and spills are quite another.
-Spots and spills happen to just about every carpet and can be difficult to remove.
+Odors are one thing, spots and spills are quite another.
+This happens to just about every carpet and can be difficult to remove.
 In the next section, we’ll offer some pointers for getting rid of those blemishes.

 Carpet Cleaning Spots and Spills

 Here’s Rule No. 1 regarding spots and spills on your carpeting, clean them immediately.
 If you catch the spill when it’s fresh, you’ve got a good chance of removing it totally.